 - Purchase titles straight from the cinema

 - Enjoy a wide array of books at special prices

 Which internet TV provider offers the highest streaming quality?

 The highest streaming quality currently available is 4K Ultra HD.
-Netflix and Amazon Prime Video both support 4K streaming, though only for select titles – mostly original content rather than traditional Hollywood fare.
+Netflix, Disney+ and Amazon Prime Video both support 4K streaming, though only for select titles – mostly original content rather than traditional Hollywood fare.
 To stream in 4K through Netflix you’ll need to purchase their top-tier subscription option (Premium – €13.99/month), while Amazon Prime Video offers 4K streaming by default with its standard subscription.
 Just bear in mind that streaming in 4K can chew through quite a large chunk of data: on Netflix, an hour of 4K streaming uses up roughly 7GB.

 You can also purchase content in 4K from digital retailers like Rakuten TV – however, a better video quality usually translates to a higher price.
 The rest of the streaming services listed above offer titles in HD quality, which is great for most consumers.